alwaysdata/documentation/accounts/misc.en.md

 ## Transferring an account to another person

 Go to **Accounts > Transfer to another user**.
-Specify the email address of the target profile that can accept it from the **Transfers** tab in their client interface.
+Specify the e-mail address of the target profile that can accept it from the **Transfers** tab in their client interface.
 This will close the current subscription and open a new one in the target profile.

 If you only have one account you can just as easily change the profile information in **Profile** with no need to use the transfer process.